tommybennett/algorithm-mnemonics/README.md

 I couldn’t find a facility in vim to implement algorithm mnemonics.
 I had to implement a suitable facility myself.
 It doesn’t support tabbing through the _placeholders_.
 It only expands the algorithm.
 You have to use your vim nimbleness to navigate and fill out the algorithm.

 In vim, you type the container, _Control-K_, followed by the mnemonic and it expands.
-There are currently some issues with the implementation, it works, just not 100%.

 ## Emacs

-Someone is currently implementing a version for Emacs.
-Watch here for updates.
+Created by [Ludwig Pacifici](https://github.com/ludwigpacifici) the repository [algorithm-mnemonics-emacs](https://github.com/ludwigpacifici/algorithm-mnemonics-emacs) contains a version for Emacs that utilizes [YASnippet](https://github.com/joaotavora/yasnippet) to implement the [algorithm-mnemonics](https://github.com/tommybennett/algorithm-mnemonics).

 ## End